auth0/docs/protocols.md

 	https://CALLBACK#access_token=ACCESS_TOKEN&id_token=JSON_WEB_TOKEN

-Clients typically extract the URI fragment with the __Access Token__ and follow the redirection.
+Clients typically extract the URI fragment with the __Access Token__ and cancel the redirection.
 The client code will then interact with other endpoints using the token in the fragment.

+> Note that tokens can become large and under certain conditions the URL might be truncated (e.g. some browsers have URL length limitations).
+Be especially careful when using the `scope=openid profile` that will generate a JWT with the entire user profile in it.

 ## OAuth Resource Owner Password Credentials Grant